THE HIGH JUMP FENCE EXTENDER®

 How much do High Jump Fence Extenders® cost ?

 The High Jump Fence Extender® is designed to be used on rural properties where fence lines cover great distances.

 Costs associated with building new fences quickly add up.
 Extenders can be added to an existing fence line from as little as $0.60c per metre, spaced at 12 metres apart.
 The cost is dramatically reduced where extensions can be spaced further apart – up to 15 metres depending on the terrain.

 What else will I need ?

 You don’t need additional equipment or fixings to install High Jump Fence Extenders® to a new or existing steel post (star picket).
-Simply put the Extender over the top of a steel post (star picket) and once the holes from the steel post and Extender line up, secure the Extender by threading the top wire (single hole option) or top two wires (double hole option) from the fence, through the holes.
+Simply put the Extender over the top of a steel post (star picket).
+The top hole from the steel post and Extender line up, secure the Extender by threading the top wire from the fence, through the holes.